koskenni/beta/betaref.md

 occurrences with proper contexts in the same string, where the context conditions are met.

-On Linux, Unix and Mac iOS platforms, you can exit the Beta program by the entering a Control-D (= press Ctrl-key first and then D-key without releasing the Ctrl key).
+On Linux, Unix and Mac OS X platforms, you can exit the Beta program by the entering a Control-D (= press Ctrl-key first and then D-key without releasing the Ctrl key).
 In Windows and MS-DOS operating system, one enters a Control-Z in order to signal the end of input and exit the Beta